Hybrid Localized Spectral Decomposition for multiscale problems: Continuous Problem using Hybrid Formulation

 \section{Continuous Problem using Hybrid Formulation}

-We start by recasting the continuous problem in a weak formulation that depends on a simplicial regular mesh $\triH$ and let $\F_H$ be the set of faces on $\triH$.
-The extension to polyhedral regular meshes is straightforward.
+We start by recasting the continuous problem in a weak formulation that depends on a polyhedral regular mesh $\triH$ and let $\F_H$ be the set of faces on $\triH$ --- we assume that each element has diameter smaller than $H$, and at most $\Nf$ faces.
 Without loss of generality we adopt above and in the remainder of the text the terminology of three-dimensional domains, denoting for instance the boundaries of the elements by faces.
 For a given element $\tau\in\triH$ let $\dtau$ denote its boundary and $\nn^\tau$ the unit size normal vector that points outward $\tau$.
 We denote by $\nn$ the outward normal vector on $\dO$.
 Consider now the following spaces:

 For $w$, $v\in \VH$ and $\mu\in\LH$ define

 where $(\cdot,\cdot)_{\dtau}$ is the dual product involving $H^{-1/2}(\dtau)$ and $H^{1/2}(\dtau)$.
 Then